JessHatfield/Endpoint-Credit-Calculator/README.md

 ## About My Solution

-I've used FastAPI to build an endpoint to calculate usage costs for the Orbital Copilot product.
+I've used FastAPI to build a small service to calculate usage costs for the Orbital Copilot product.

 This my first time using FastAPI, I chose to use it here:
 - Orbital Witness already use FastAPI in their tech stack and I wanted to get more experience with
-- Django felt like overkill, it would bring more complexity without extra benefit
+- Django and DRF would have brought extra complexity without extra benefit
-- FastAPIs pydantic support means it was easy to create a response structure that matches the spec
+- FastAPIs native pydantic support means it was easy to create a response structure that matches the spec
--

-I really enjoyed this exercise, after about 30 minutes of planning time I was able to build and test the whole project in about 3 hours 40 mins!
+Overall I really enjoyed this exercise, after about 30 minutes of planning time I was able to build and test the whole project in about 3 hours 40 mins!

-My solution implements the required logic in a testable, easy to read manner and returns accurate result very quickly.
+My solution implements the required logic in a testable, easy to read manner and returns accurate result very quickly

 ### Decisions worth highlighting: